Long Arrow Right External Link angle-right Search Send Times Loader chevron-down thumb-up thumb-down Spinner angle-left

 To begin, navigate to the ThreatLocker portal.

-From the left-hand navigation menu, click ‘Integrations’ and click ‘New Integration’.
+From the left-hand navigation menu, click ‘Integrations’ and select 'Azure' from the integrations dropdown menu.

 Enter a valid Tenant ID from your Azure Directory and click ‘Open Consent Screen’.